Black with pewter Celtic knot and bog oak

-Specially dyed Stag antler with bog oak hilt and cap with Damascus steel blade.
+Specially dyed Stag antler with bog oak hilt and carbon steel blade.

-The bog oak in this piece is over 5,000 years old and is enhanced by the beautifully patterened Damascus blade which really sets off this Sgian Dubh.
 I have tried to maintain the natural look of the antler so that it can be worn for both daywear and national costume.
+Some rutting marks may be visible but this is only natural and adds some character.

 Comes with a substantial black leather embossed scabbard and presentation gift box.